London Stock Exchange: Second World War

 In 1937, officials at the Exchange used their experiences from World War I to draw up plans for how to handle a new war.
-The main concerns included air raids and the subsequent bombing of the Exchange's perimeters, and one suggestion was a move to Denham, Buckinghamshire.
-This however never took place.
+The main concerns included air raids and the bombing of the Exchange's perimeters.
+One suggestion was a move to Denham, Buckinghamshire.
+This never took place.
 On the first day of September 1939, the Exchange closed its doors "until further notice" and two days later World War II was declared.
-Unlike in the prior war, the Exchange opened its doors again six days later, on 7 September.
+The Exchange opened its doors again six days later, on 7 September.

 As the war escalated into its second year, the concerns for air raids were greater than ever.
-Eventually, on the night of 29 December 1940, one of the greatest fires in London's history took place.
+On the night of 29 December 1940, one of the greatest fires in London's history took place.
 The Exchange's floor was hit by a clutch of incendiary bombs, which were extinguished quickly.
 Trading on the floor was now drastically low and most was done over the phone to reduce the possibility of injuries.

 The Exchange was only closed for one more day during wartime, in 1945 due to damage from a V-2 rocket.
-Nonetheless, trading continued in the house's basement.
+Trading continued in the house's basement.

 Post-war

 After decades of uncertain if not turbulent times, stock market business boomed in the late 1950s.
-This spurred officials to find new, more suitable accommodation.
-The work on the new Stock Exchange Tower began in 1967.
+This spurred multiple officials to find new, more suitable accommodation.
+In 1967, work on the new Stock Exchange Tower began.
 The Exchange's new 321 ft high building had 26 storeys with council and administration at the top, and middle floors let out to affiliate companies.
-Queen Elizabeth II opened the building on 8 November 1972; it was a new City landmark, with its 23,000 sqft trading floor.
+Queen Elizabeth II opened the building on 8 November 1972.
+It was a new City landmark, with its 23,000 sqft trading floor.

 1973 marked a year of changes for the Stock Exchange.
 First, two trading prohibitions were abolished.
 A report from the Monopolies and Mergers Commission recommended the admittance of both women and foreign-born members on the floor.
 Second, in March the London Stock Exchange formally merged with the eleven British and Irish regional exchanges, including the Scottish Stock Exchange.

-This expansion led to the creation of a new position of Chief Executive Officer; after an extensive search this post was given to Robert Fell.
-There were more governance changes in 1991, when the governing Council of the Exchange was replaced by a Board of Directors drawn from the Exchange's executive, customer, and user base; and the trading name became "The London Stock Exchange".
+This expansion led to the creation of a new position of chief executive officer; after an extensive search this post was given to Robert Fell.
+There were more governance changes in 1991, when the governing Council of the Exchange was replaced by a board of directors drawn from the Exchange's executive, customer, and user base; and the trading name became "The London Stock Exchange".

-FTSE 100 Index (pronounced "Footsie 100") was launched by a partnership of the Financial Times and the Stock Exchange on 3 January 1984.
+The FTSE 100 Index (pronounced "Footsie 100") was launched by a partnership of the Financial Times and the Stock Exchange on 3 January 1984.
 This turned out to be one of the most useful indices of all, and tracked the movements of the 100 leading companies listed on the Exchange.